 In Norway, you’ll pay less for takeaway at fast food restaurants.

 So let’s say you’ve decided that you’re going to stick to budget food options when you’re in Scandinavia.
-One night, you decide to get fast food because it’s a cheaper option, so you go to McDonald’s.
+One night, you’re in Norway, you decide to get fast food because it’s a cheaper option, so you go to McDonald’s.
 If you decide to eat in the restaurant, you’ll be paying 10% more for your food.
 So, if you’re trying to stick to a budget, order your food for takeaway.
 Make a picnic or bring it back to your hotel and you’ll save a little bit of money.

 Scandinavia Travel Tip #3 – Take your food elsewhere to save some extra money.